 Register now for Virtual Parent’s Night Out/Online Support Group

-For families who would like to participate in the new activities, you will need to register in order for us to send you an activity package in the mail which will include some of the supplies needed!
+For families who would like to participate in the Early Beginnings activities, you will need to register in order for us to send you an activity package in the mail which will include some of the supplies needed!
 Please be sure to register for the activity at least 7-10 days prior to the activity date to allow enough time for us to send you the supplies needed!

-From 9:30 AM – 11:00 AM PST – Any Blind Beginnings child/youth and their families
+Who can attend: Any Blind Beginnings child/youth and their families

 Where: The Blind Beginnings Zoom Room

-4TH Friday of the Month Starting Jan 22 – 7:00 pm – 8:30 pm PST
+November 26 – 7:00 pm – 8:30 pm PST

 On the last Friday evening of each month youth who are blind or partially sighted 12 – 20 years are invited to connect online for Creating Connections!